 Zetterberg won the Stanley Cup in 2008, earning the Conn Smythe Trophy in the process.
 He was also awarded the King Clancy Memorial Trophy in 2015 for his leadership and humanitarian contributions, but unfortunately, that’s where his individual accolades end.

 Zetterberg was a great leader, made the players around him better, and was certainly a respected representative of the city of Detroit, but he is a borderline Hall of Fame candidate, and it will likely take years before or if he does finally get selected.

-Former defenseman Niklas Kronwall also becomes eligible in 2022.
+Former defenseman Niklas Kronwall also became eligible in 2022.
 He is near and dear to all Red Wings fans, having played 953 games over 15 seasons with the club.
-He finished in the top-15 of Norris Trophy voting each season from 2013-15, but simply did not do enough in his memorable career to earn a call to Toronto.
+He finished in the top-15 of Norris Trophy voting each season from 2013-15 but simply did not do enough in his memorable career to earn a call to Toronto.
 His devastating hits, though, will always be fondly remembered.

 Pavel Datsyuk a Likely Candidate Whenever He Becomes Eligible

 Former Red Wings forward Pavel Datsyuk is still playing professional hockey overseas, so it’s not yet known when he will appear on the ballot.
 That said, he has amassed the credentials to be selected, even if his numbers aren’t gaudy.

 Datsyuk scored 314 goals and notched 604 assists, appeared in three All-Star Games, won four Lady Byng Trophies, three Frank J. Selke Trophies, and two Stanley Cups.
 Although his offensive output doesn’t match Zetterberg’s, Datsyuk played in 129 fewer games while earning far more hardware.

 It’s not a slam dunk case, but Datsyuk will likely find himself in the Hall of Fame at some point.